tritemio/FRETBursts/docs/source/installation.rst

     conda config --append channels conda-forge

-This **appends** the conda-forge to the channel list, with a lower priority than the default channel.
-A package that is availbale with the same version both in conda-forge and in the default channel, will be installed from the default channel.
+This **appends** `conda-forge` to the channel list, with a lower priority than the default channel.
+This means that a package availbale with the same version both in conda-forge and in the default channel, will be installed from the default channel.